2017 Delaware's 10th state senate district special election

-The race attracted significant national media attention and interest from Democrats outside of Delaware, who along with several liberal political action committees and labor unions contributed more money to Hansen's campaign than both Marino and Hall-Long had spent combined in their 2014 contest, conscious of their party's frequently poor performance in special elections; ultimately, she raised over a million dollars, ten times as much as a Delaware state legislative race usually costs and a new record for any state legislative race and any special election in Delaware.
+The race attracted significant national media attention and interest from Democrats outside of Delaware, who, along with several liberal political action committees and labor unions, contributed more money to Hansen's campaign than both Marino and Hall-Long had spent combined in their 2014 contest, conscious of their party's frequently poor performance in special elections.
+Ultimately, she raised over a million dollars, ten times as much as a Delaware state legislative race usually costs, and a new record for any state legislative race and any special election in Delaware.
 Marino also raised a large amount of money for a state legislative race, but was still outspent.
-There were also formal complaints from both sides over apparent collusion between the campaigns and outside groups.
+There were formal complaints from both sides over apparent collusion between the campaigns and outside groups.
 Republicans were also unhappy after the election when it was reported that some voters had been under the age of 18 due to a loophole in a recently passed election law.

-Democrats both inside and outside the state saw the contest as a chance to respond electorally to the presidency of Donald Trump, which had led to widespread protests since his inauguration the month before, and while Hansen and Marino primarily campaigned on local issues, she touched on national concerns in her advertising and speeches.
-Former Delaware U.S. Senator Joseph Biden, whose term as Vice President had ended at the same time Trump was sworn in, not only appeared at Hansen's fundraisers and in her campaign ads but went door-to-door with her as well.
+Democrats both inside and outside the state saw the contest as a chance to respond electorally to the presidency of Donald Trump, which had led to widespread protests since his inauguration the month before.
+While Hansen and Marino primarily campaigned on local issues, Hansen touched on national concerns in her advertising and speeches.
+Former Delaware U.S. Senator Joseph Biden, whose term as vice president had ended at the same time Trump was sworn in, not only appeared at Hansen's fundraisers and in her campaign ads, but went door-to-door with her as well.
 Hansen's victory margin and the 35.3 percent voter turnout, better than usual for a special election, were seen as validating hopes that opposition to Trump could motivate Democrats to vote and possibly lead to greater success later that year and in the 2018 national midterm elections.